inferno-collection/Docs/docs/resources/spotlight/config.md

 :::note
 Use the [Spotlight Tool](developers/tool.md) to generate vehicle definitions.
 It can preview extras and modkits, position the light source, and produce valid JSON for `spotlights.json`.

+When upgrading from v1.0.5, use the in-game [`/spotlight convert`](usage/commands.md#spotlight-convert) workflow described in the [migration guide](migration.md) instead of manually translating the old `config.json` vehicle entries.
 :::

 ### Per-Spotlight Configuration